 State air monitoring data are submitted to EPA's data repository called the Air Quality System (AQS).
-All Connecticut data described in this section are included in AQS and have been quality assured, meeting the requirements specified in Title 40 of the Code of Federal Regulations Part 58 Appendix A. The completeness criteria for ambient monitoring data are specified in 40 CFR, Part 50, National Primary and Secondary Ambient Air Quality Standards: Appendix N. A minimum completeness of 75 percent per quarter for each year period is required at each monitoring site.
+All Connecticut data described in this section are included in AQS and have been quality assured, meeting the requirements specified in Title 40 of the Code of Federal Regulations (CFR) Part 58Appendix A. The completeness criteria for ambient monitoring data are specified in 40 CFR, Part 50, National Primary and Secondary Ambient Air Quality Standards: Appendix N. A minimum completeness of 75 percent per quarter for each year period is required at each monitoring site.
 Data completeness information is presented in Table 2.1.
-Six of Connecticut's current seven PM{2.5} monitors located
+Six of Connecticut's current seven PM2.5 monitors located

-14 75 FR 69589, November 15, 2010.
+&lt;sup>14 75 FR 69589, November 15, 2010.
 EPA's "clean data" finding established that the area is measuring compliance with the NAAQS, although the area remains classified as nonattainment until EPA approves a redesignation request documenting that all CAA sections 107(d)(3)(E) have been satisfied.

-15 Clean Data Request Letter for 24-hr PM{2.5} NAAQS, February 8, 2011.
+&lt;sup>15 Clean Data Request Letter for 24-hr PM2.5 NAAQS, February 8, 2011.

-16 Design values for monitors in the NY and NJ portions of the nonattainment area are also summarized in this section.
-Both NY and NJ have indicated their intention to submit similar $PM{2.5}$ redesignation requests, which will include more detailed descriptions of their states' monitoring networks and data trends.
+Design values for monitors in the NY and NJ portions of the nonattainment area are also summarized in this section.
+Both NY and NJ have indicated their intention to submit similar PM2.5 redesignation requests, which will include more detailed descriptions of each state's monitoring network and data trends.

-Figure 2.1 Connecticut's PM{2.5} Monitoring Network
+Figure 2.1 Connecticut's PM2.5 Monitoring Network